KatyHummes/immobile_web/README.md

 In this project, php, Laravel and Inertia were used for Backend development and for the database, I used MySQL.

-- Frontend:
+- Front-end:
 Developed a simple interface using Vue.js, Tailwind CSS and also PrimeVue for the components.
+And for the svg I chose the websites https://heroicons.com/ and https://heroicons.com/

 ### How to use: